Automattic/jetpack/projects/js-packages/connection/README.md

 ### Properties

-- *connectUrl* - string (required), the authorization URL (the no-iframe version, will be adjusted for In-Place flow automatically).
+- *connectUrl* - string, the authorization URL (the no-iframe version).
+Fetched automatically if omitted.
 - *redirectUrl* - string, wp-admin URI to redirect a user to after Calypso connection flow.
+May be omitted if `connectUrl` is provided.
 - *from* - string, indicates where the connection request is coming from.
 - *redirectFunc* - function, the redirect function (`window.location.assign()` by default).